 Who Should Attend?

-This workshop is ideal for people interested in a rapid-paced, immersive experience in advanced data analysis tools & techniques: scientists, data analysts, communication professionals, journalists, educators, faculty, and those interested in becoming proficient in learning to communicate data with clarity.
+This workshop is for people interested in a rapid-paced, immersive experience in advanced data analysis tools & techniques: data analysts, communication professionals, journalists, social scientist, academia, faculty, and those interested in becoming proficient in learning to communicate data with clarity.
 It is ideal for those looking to change careers or to improve their skills for a job upgrade.

 Need help justifying this training to your employer?
 Please check out our customizable document.